corynko/SVG-Generator/README.md

 ## Description

-Generate a barebones SVG favicon for use on your website in less than one minute.
+Uses NodeJS to generate a barebones SVG favicon for use on your website in less than one minute.

 # Table of Contents